TMCApplications/spendology.io-docs/source/_partials/widgets/properties/InstantQuote/optional/footer_text.blade.md

 Commonly this is used to display a link to your privacy policy and to add other disclaimers about the "Instant Quote" widget.

-> You can put safe <code>html</code> code in the message, for example, to add links or to make parts of the message bold.
+> You can put safe `html` code in the message, for example, to add links or to make parts of the message bold.
 >
 > Additionally, here are some other disclaimers we usually include in this message: